 The local McDonald’s had hung a huge picture of King on the wall and the Burger King was giving away MLK coloring books.

-[Note: It’s been 14 years since I wrote this post.
+[Note: This piece was written back during the GW Bush Administration.
 A different President … different faces in Congress … but same old, same old]

 I think King would have hated that, since those corporations have come to symbolize the low-wage, dead-end job, and they’ve lobbied hard against increasing the minimum wage.